Best Pruning Saws: Hand, Folding, Tree, and Electric

 What Size Saw Should You Get?

-If your branches are thicker, you may need a beefier, straight blade as opposed to a thin, curved one.
+If you are dealing with slightly thicker branches, you may need a beefier, straight-blade pruning saw as opposed to a thin, curved one.
 With pole pruners, make sure to consider how heavy the apparatus is so you don’t tweak your back trying to use it.
 You also want to consider how many teeth per inch the saw blade has.
 Triple-cut razor teeth are better for smoother cuts, for instance.

-Are the branches you’re wanting to prune in a small, narrow area?
-A bulky blade may not fit where you need to go.
+Are the branches you want to prune in a small, narrow area?
+A bulky saw blade may not fit where you need to go.
 Consider this when you decide which is the best pruning saw for you.

 Using a Pruning Saw